mikemclin/raven-node/docs/usage.rst

     If you're inside a context and your context data includes a ``user`` key, that data will be merged into this.

-.. describe:: req
+.. describe:: req/request

-    The ``req`` object associated with this event, from a Node http server, Express, Koa, or similar.
+    The ``req/request`` object associated with this event, from a Node http server, Express, Koa, or similar.
     Will be parsed for request details and user context from ``req.user`` if present.
+It will only pull the data that's handled by the server like method, headers, data, cookies, so you don't need to worry about passing a bloated request object that might contain additional, yet unnecessary data.

     .. code-block:: javascript